jamesr1775/Sorting-Visualiser/README.md

 - Made the gifs by doing a screen capture for video and converted the video to gifs using [ezgif](https://ezgif.com/).
 - My mentor gave me resources to add jasmine to my project.
 - Learned more about jasmine unit testing from [Youtube Dylan Israel](https://www.youtube.com/watch?v=h2eWfvcAOTI&t=428s)
+- Got some information for functions like beforeAll in jasmine testing from [jasmine.github.io](https://jasmine.github.io/api/3.7/global)
+- Learned about setting style fixtures to test classes from [itsmycodeblog](https://www.itsmycodeblog.com/2015-4-22-jasmine-jquery-testing-css/2015-4-22-jasmine-jquery-testing-css/)
+- Wanted to click input tags in jasmine testing.
+Got help from [stackoverflow](https://stackoverflow.com/questions/871063/how-to-set-radio-option-checked-onload-with-jquery)